Sisal Rugs Direct Frequently Asked Questions

 What is the cost of shipping?

 We proudly offer free shipping and handling in the continental US.
 Free Shipping will be applied automatically to all qualifying orders–no minimum purchase, coupons or promotion codes are required.
 We also can ship to Alaska, Puerto Rico, Canada and other countries.
 See below for shipping outside of the Continental USA.
+Free shipping applies to the first delivery attempt.
+Any redelivery fees or fees to reroute a shipment in transit are the responsiblity of the customer and will be collected before redelivery is attempted.

 Any additional shipping fees are the sole responsibility of the customer.
 This includes but is not limited to additional charges for deliveries to rural and remote areas, white glove deliveries, areas in New York and addresses determined to be undeliverable.
 Customer is responsible for any fees due to refusal, redirection and/or returns.
+The free shipping covers curbside delivery.
+Some carriers charge additional per rug if brought inside the home.
+Any additional delivery charges are the responsibility of the customer/receiving party and will be billed to the delivery address.

 When will I receive my rug?